cyberark/conjur-oss-suite-release/CONTRIBUTING.md

   release will be versioned `1.x.y+suite.1`, where `1.x.y` matches the included Conjur core version.

-- At the next point in time when there is sufficient content in the Conjur OSS suite that stakeholders determine a suite release is merited:
-  - If the Conjur core version in the suite is still `1.x.y`, then the next suite release version will be `1.x.y+suite.2`.
-  - If the Conjur core version has changed to `1.n.m`, then the next suite release version will be `1.n.m+suite.1`.
+- Subsequent suite releases using the same Conjur OSS version require that the suite version build component be incremented.
+For example, a second suite release using Conjur `1.2.3` should be versioned `1.2.3+suite.2`, as the first one would have been versioned as `1.2.3+suite.1`.

 Additional notes:
 - If Conjur changes its version with a new **minor or patch** release, we _may_